Frequently Asked Questions

 A. There are two options:

 - The 4 + 3 program is the “regular” track (HSP4) that provides the opportunity for students to complete their baccalaureate degree prior to beginning the graduate DPT program.

 - The 3 + 3 program is an “accelerated” track (HSPT) that provides the opportunity for students to earn their DPT degree from Utica College in six years while earning their baccalaureate degree along the way.
 This track is considered for those students having a strong background in math and science and who may have advanced placement or college credits.

-A. Students admitted as freshmen accepted into Health Studies with recommended continuation into the DPT program must designate one of the two tracks noted above by February 1st of the freshman year.
+A. Students admitted as freshmen with guaranteed continuation into the DPT Program must designate one of the two tracks noted above by February 1st of the freshman year.
 Should a student find it necessary to change from the selected track, admission into the DPT program will not be guaranteed.

 Q3.
 Are there factors I should consider when making this decision?

 A. Each student differs in the ability to succeed in a chosen academic pathway.
-As mentioned above, the 3 + 3 track is truly an “accelerated” track and the decision should not be made lightly.
+The 3 + 3 track is truly an “accelerated” track and the decision should not be made lightly.
 Some factors to consider when making this important decision include the following:

 - Earned college credits or their equivalent

 - Semester load:

 Full time load for financial eligibility is 12 credits/semester.
-For students who aspire to complete their undergraduate requirements in three years, semester course loads will be higher (typically16 credits/semester).
+For students who aspire to complete their undergraduate requirements in three years, semester course loads will be higher (typically 16-17 credits/semester).
 Students may also opt to take coursework if available during the summer and winter sessions.